-Services also play an increasingly important role in our international trade, with services exports growing by an average of 4 per cent per annum over the last decade.
-In 2012-13, total trade in services accounted for 18.7 per cent of Australia's total trade in goods and services, and services exports accounted for 17.4 per cent of Australia's total exports.
-The value of Australia's services exports are even greater once we take into account the export role of intermediate services inputs ('embodied services').
+Services also play an increasingly important role in our international trade, with services exports growing by an average of 3.2 per cent per annum over the last five years.
+In 2015, total trade in services accounted for 21.3 per cent of Australia's total trade in goods and services, and services exports accounted for 20.9 per cent of Australia's total exports.
+The value of Australia's services exports are much greater once we take into account the role of intermediate services inputs ('embodied services'), which are captured in the value of Australian goods exports.
+Using a value-add methodology [PDF 56 KB], services contribute 40 per cent of our value-added export earnings.

 The composition of Australian trade in services